gmarko/protocols/Smart Contract Design.md

 DeGate smart contract receives zkBlock from the operator and validates the block using zk-SNARKs.
 It then modifies the contract state if the block is valid.

-Users interact with DeGate contracts through interfaces such as deposit, withdraw, and registerToken.
+Users interact with DeGate contracts through interfaces such as `deposit`, `withdraw`, and `registerToken`.

 ## zkBlock Validation

-The operator invokes the "submitBlocks" function through the Postman account, this function will validate blocks by the following rules:
+The operator invokes the `submitBlocks` function through the Postman account, this function will validate blocks by the following rules:

 ### Entire Merkle Tree And Asset Merkle Tree Validation